 - Analysis of Bad Reports – What is Not Right?

-- Psychometric Assessment – How Good Are You In Writing Technical Reports? – What is Your Writing Problem
+- Writing Assessment – How Good Are You In Writing Technical Reports? – What is Your Writing Problem

 - The Decoding and Interpretation Preference – How the Reader’s Mind Assimilates Information

 - The Encoding and Delivery Preference – How the Writer’s Mind Generates & Reports Information

 - The Mismatch Between Encoding, Decoding and Interpreting Information

 - Quality of Information – its Levels

 - Information Reliability